dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1185: Heritage appreciation fosters cultural understanding.
+### T1185: National pride is about celebrating unique heritage.

 |Support|
 |---|